Physics For Non-Specialists Online - Forces

-This course comprises a series of 7 modules for 2021-2022 and aims to support non-specialist, early career and trainee teachers with physics teaching to Key Stage 4.
+This course comprises a series of modules and aims to support non-specialist, early career and trainee teachers with physics teaching to Key Stage 4.
 It will be delivered by experienced trainers from Physics Partners working in partnership with the ASE.

 Each module is a 3-hour Saturday session, and will focus on one topic.
 The overarching aim is to improve participants’ confidence in teaching physics.